ryppl/boost-history/committee/exceptions/deprecating-exception-specs.rst

 15.5.2 The ``std::unexpected()`` function [except.unexpected]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This section should be moved to D.5 to become D.5.1
+Move this section to D.5 to become D.5.1
 [depr.except.unexpected].
 Then modify the following paragraphs as
 follows: